Bakkiyalakshmi29/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by:
-RegisterNumber:
-*/
-/*
-Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
 Developed by: Bakkiya lakshmi M
 RegisterNumber: 212222220006
 */